-First of all, each Deco X5700 router comes with only two auto-sensing network ports, one of which is a 2.5Gbps multi-gig port — it can handle a multi-gig broadband connection.
+First of all, each Deco X5700 router comes with only two auto-sensing network ports, one of which is a 2.5Gbps multi-gig port -- it can handle a multi-gig broadband connection.
 It has no USB port, so there's no option for network storage.

 The Velop MX4200, on the other hand, has one WAN port and three LAN ports, all gigabit.
-It also comes with a UB port to host a storage device.
+It also comes with a USB port to host a storage device.
 And it proved in my testing to be a decent mini NAS server.

-In terms of Wi-Fi, the two share two common bands that cap at 1200Mbps (5GHz) and 576Mbps (2.4GHz).
+The two share two standard bands that cap at 1200Mbps (5GHz) and 576Mbps (2.4GHz) in terms of Wi-Fi.

 The Linksys also comes with more settings and features right out of the box.
 The Deco requires a $6/month subscription to deliver what Linksys has, plus a protection feature that Linksys doesn't.
-The difference on this front is not really earth-shattering, however.
+The difference on this front is not earth-shattering, however.